 In addition to this, you’re also able to reap the benefits of daily workouts that include improved mood and reduced depression and anxiety symptoms.

-Further to this, and similar to that of cardio exercises, strength training can also reduce the risk of developing diseases such as cardiovascular diseases, obesity, diabetes, and early death.
+Further to this, and similar to cardio exercises, strength training can also reduce the risk of developing diseases such as cardiovascular diseases, obesity, diabetes, and early death.
 This doesn’t require cardio exercises to be the case, it’s true of any form of exercise.
 Of course, your personal factors such as weight, sex, age, mental health, and cardiovascular health will play a role in this, however, you will still reap the benefits of regular exercise.

 An area in which strength training surpasses cardio training is reducing age-related diseases and their symptoms, for example, cognitive impairment, muscle wasting, and day-to-day physical functioning.